Race and sports in the United States: Controversy within The Atlanta Hawks

 The Atlanta Hawks has had multiple cases where racial discrimination has become an issue with the organization.
 In 2012, Bruce Levenson, majority ownership holder in the Atlanta Hawks NBA franchise, gave an evaluation in an email to other administrators on the progress of the Atlanta Hawks game operations.
 In the email, Levenson stated that originally game operations were not a concern but that they had become so due to the lack of a season ticket base caused by the demographics of attendance at games and of those involved with game operations.
 Levenson claims he was told that if white males from 35–55 years of age and corporations were not the target of all aspects of game operations, season tickets would not sell.
 When pressed for answers no one would give Levenson any further assistance in understanding the issue.
 It was then that he noticed 70% black attendance at games, black cheerleaders at the games, that the music was hip-hop, that customers at the arena bars were 90% black, that there were few fathers and sons in attendance, and that the concerts after games were either hip-hop or gospel.

-Despite the fact that the email had been sent to staff in 2012, it wasn’t revealed until the investigation of a second incident that included racist remarks in regard to Luol Deng (a British NBA player born in what is now South Sudan).
+Despite the fact that the email had been sent to staff in 2012, it was not revealed until the investigation of a second incident that included racist remarks in regard to Luol Deng (a British NBA player born in what is now South Sudan).
 In 2014 Danny Ferry was the President of the Atlanta Hawks franchise.
-In a scouting report on Luol Deng he stated that Deng displayed good traits on the outside “but despite seeming to be a good person he's an African”.
+In a scouting report on Luol Deng he stated that Deng displayed good traits on the outside "but despite seeming to be a good person he's an African".
 Ferry went on to compare Deng to "an African store front that looks great, but there's a black market section in the back".

 These problematic statements by both Danny Ferry and Bruce Levenson became the driving force behind the sale of the Atlanta Hawks.
 The Atlanta Hawks would be purchased for approximately $730 – 850 million by Tony Ressler.
 Due to being overshadowed by a racial incident between Donald Sterling and the Los Angeles Clippers, the Hawks organization received little publicity.